IBM 9020: Longevity and follow-on systems

 The 9020As and 9020Ds were in service in North America until 1989 when they were finally replaced by IBM 3083 BX1 mainframes as part of the FAA's HOST Computer System (HCS) upgrade.
 The 3083s in turn were replaced with IBM 9672 RA4 parallel processing servers during the FAA's Host and Oceanic Computer System Replacement (HOCSR) completed in 1999.
 One reason for the 1999 upgrade was concern, probably unfounded, that the IBM 3083's microcode would not operate properly in the year 2000.
 At least during the first phase of the upgrade, the 9672s were running the FAA's original assembly language code in System/360 emulation mode.
 Because of the failure of the FAA's Advanced Automation System (AAS) project, the 9020E Display Channel Complexes lasted well into the 1990s.

-NATS in the UK had a 9020D system in service running NAS from 1974 to 1989, at which time NAS was rehosted on to an IBM 4381 system.
+The CAA/NATS in the UK had a 9020D system in service running NAS from 1974 to 1990, at which time NAS was rehosted on to an IBM 4381 system.
 This system was known as the Host Computer System (HCS), and it retained the System/360 technology Peripheral Adapter Modules (PAMs) from the 9020D.
 The three PAMs (IBM 7289s) were switched off for the last time 27 November 1997 when their replacement (SPRINT) came into service.

+Details of the UK 9020 system

+The IBM 9020D system was operational at the London Air Traffic Control Centre, RAF West Drayton, from 1974 to 1990 supporting the UK Air Traffic Controllers.

+There were several variants of the 9020, but the UK had a 9020D Triplex consisting of three S/360 Model 65 and three S/360 Model 50 processors with shared discs, tapes, printer and Card Reader Punch.

+Three of the processors were Compute Elements (CE) and three were Input Output Compute Elements (IOCE).
+An operational system was 2 CEs and 2 IOCEs.
+All processors ran the National Airspace System (NAS) Software.
+The IOCEs handled all the input output channel programmes and processed radar data.

+The CEs ran the Flight Data processing software in a real-time, multiprocessor environment.

+The third CE and IOCE provided backup in case of a hardware error and they would be automatically switched into the configuration upon failure of the online system.